mavstars8086/ISQA8086_GroupProject/Deliverables/Descriptive  Statistics/DescriptiveStatics.md

 ##### Site A

-Now we filter the data set based on the Sites *Site A*
+Now filter the data set based on the Sites *Site A*

 ``` r
 Site_A_BreakingBud <- subset(BreakingBudData,Site_Name=="Site A")